mesosphere/dcos-docs-site/pages/ksphere/kommander/1.0/release-notes/index.md

 #### Known issues

-- <strong>Kommander cluster creation before Konvoy v1.4.3: </strong>In versions before Konvoy v1.4.3, with Kommander version v1.0, new Kommander clusters cannot be created.
-It is recommended you upgrade to the latest version of Konvoy (v1.5.0), which includes Kommander 1.1.0 to be able to create new Kommander clusters.
+- If you've installed Kommander v1.0 on a Konvoy v1.4.3 cluster (or older), you will not be able to create managed clusters.
+It is recommended you upgrade to Kommander v1.1.0, and deploy the addon on a newer version of Konvoy (v1.5.0), to be able to create clusters.

 #### Component Versions: